Public Health (PH)

 Grade Mode: Standard Letter

 PH 5315.
-Applied Behavioral Statistics in Public Health Education and Promotion.
+Applied Behavioral Statistics in Public Health.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.